-This question is particularly relevant today, after an extended period when the coronavirus pandemic forced many colleges and universities to hold classes online, changing (some say limiting others say improving) the overall experience and added value that students are hoping (and paying big bucks) for.
+This question is particularly relevant today, after the coronavirus pandemic forced many colleges and universities to hold classes online, which changed (some say improved) the overall higher education learning experience and added value that students are hoping (and paying big bucks) for.

 Below, we’ll look at three reasons to enroll in college and three reasons to strike a different path.

 University of Life

 College degrees are not a requirement for high wages.

 Who isn’t willing to part with a fair amount of money in exchange for unobstructed plumbing or working electricity?
 The consistently high demand for plumbers, electricians, and other vocations (and even non-vocations) garner their practitioners handsome wages that are generally comparable with (if not larger than) positions pursued by degree-holders.
 For example, the starting salary and growth for a plumber is on par with that of a teacher.
 To be sure, both plumbers and teachers deal with plenty of crap, but the plumber pays significantly less than the amount of a teacher to begin her career, and begins earning and advancing sooner, too.
 (Not to mention, plumbers aren’t exposed to the fear and stress related to possible gun violence at their place of work.)
 So, is college worth it?
 Let’s remember that elbow grease can be just as effective as a college education when it comes to making a living.

 Colleges fail to promote thought diversity.